Stream Load

 ]

-You can specify the jsonpaths parameter to match the specified columns:
+By specifying the jsonpaths parameter, you can match the specified columns:

 curl --location-trusted -u <doris_user>:<doris_password> \